 Undoubtedly, you are familiar with this type of ESP from some of your favorite superhero movies.

-Clairvoyance refers to the ability to see information about an object, person, scenario, location, or event in the past, present, or future, using only extrasensory means.
+Clairvoyance, or “clear seeing,” refers to the ability to see information about an object, person, scenario, location, or event in the past, present, or future using only extrasensory means.

-This type of extrasensory perception is generally strongest during practiced meditation, but can also happen unintentionally.
+This type of extrasensory perception is generally strongest during meditation, but it can also happen unintentionally.

-As well, there are other variations of this type of ESP, each focuses on a different sense:
+As well, there are other variations of this type of ESP, each focusing on a different sense: